 - $80,300 constitutes the average annual cost of home nursing care.

 Traditional medical insurance programs and government Medical Insurance programs don’t usually provide enough help.
 According to the Department of Health and Human Services, Medicare only pays for long term care services for a maximum of 100 days, with a copay after the 20th day, and only if you meet certain criteria.
 Medicaid does pay for this care, but only if your income falls below a certain level, and you meet state requirements.

 Long Term Care

-Medicaid, which is a separate program for low-income Americans, administered jointly by the states and the federal government, does cover long-term care for people who have exhausted their resources.
+Medicaid provides a separate program for low-income Americans and administered by the State and Federal Government.
+Most Importantly, It does cover long term medical care for people who have exhausted their resources.
 Nearly two-thirds of nursing home residents in the US have Medicaid coverage.
 Seniors who qualify for both Medicaid and Medicare are called dual-eligible.